pustotnik/zenmake/docs/buildconf-select.rst

             }

 If a parameter in a condition contains more than one value then any of these values will fulfill selected condition.
-It means if some condition, for example, has ``platform`` which contains ``'linux windows'`` without other parameters then this condition will be selected on any of these platforms (on GNU/Linux and on MS Windows).
+It means if some condition, for an example, has ``platform`` which contains ``'linux windows'`` without other parameters then this condition will be selected on any of these platforms (on GNU/Linux and on MS Windows).
 But with parameter ``environ`` the situation is different.
 This